evmos/evmos/x/evm/spec/01_concepts.md

 7. [`Run()`](https://github.com/ethereum/go-ethereum/blob/d575a2d3bc76dfbdefdd68b6cffff115542faf75/core/vm/interpreter.go#L116)
    performs a loop to execute the opcodes.

-The ethermint implementation is similar and makes use of the gRPC query client which is included in the Cosmos SDK:
+The Evmos implementation is similar and makes use of the gRPC query client which is included in the Cosmos SDK:

 1. `eth_call` request is transformed to call the `func (e *PublicAPI) Call` function using the `eth` namespace
 2. [`Call()`](https://github.com/evmos/ethermint/blob/main/rpc/namespaces/ethereum/eth/api.go#L639) calls `doCall()`